tuncayl/FireEmAll-Level0/README.md

-# FireEmAll-case-leve0
+# FireEmAll-leve0
- The game consists of 1 level.(Case Study)
+ The game consists of 1 level.